Skip to content

 Components Solve Reusability

-Every controller supports a $components property where reusable behavior can be defined.
+Every controller supports a $components property to define reusable behavior.
 Any AJAX handlers found in those component classes are automatically registered on the controller that includes them.

 class UserProfileController extends LarajaxController